Hosting a HUGO site on OpenBSD.Amsterdam with OpenBSD, httpd, and relayd

 OpenBSD.Amsterdam - A short plug for my hosting provider

+First, I would like to say that I wasn’t asked do this nor do I get anything from anyone to say this.
 This server is hosted on OpenBSD.Amsterdam.
 They have really been a pleasure to work with, and they give back to The OpenBSD Foundation and at under 6 euros per month it’s a great value.
-If you really care about OpenBSD and want it to continue in the future, I think donations or using services where part of your money goes to the project is a great start.
+If you really care about OpenBSD and want to see the project prosper, then I think donations or using services where part of your money goes to the project is a great start.

 OpenBSD Amsterdam gives back 10 euros per VM and 15 euros per VM on every renewal to The OpenBSD Foundation.